tuanpekoe/Hackintosh-on-Dell-Optiplex-3050-SFF/README.md

 - Sleep/awake
 ## Uselful tips:
 - Tip 01: You should try to connect your monitor to **HDMI port** because DisplayPortor VGA port may not work for you when booting.
 If HDMI port does not work, try DisplayPort.
 - Tip 02: Plug installation USB to **2.0 port** instead of 3.0 port.
 That will help you to prevent some silly errors when booting.
+You may need to map USB ports before booting to avoid booting errors and make sure that USB Keyboard/Mouse will work on Recovery OS.
 - Tip 03: Sometimes you need to choose option "**Reset NVRam**" at the Opencore's boot screen to refresh NVRam.
 You may need to press "Space bar" at the boot screen to show up the option.
 - Tip 04: **iMac18,1** is the best fitted SMBIOS to for Intel Kaby Lake with macOS Ventura.
 If you want to install macOS Sonoma, you need to change the SMBIOS to **iMac19,1**, otherwise macOS can not boot.
 Download the latest release of _RestrictEvents.kext_, and use it with the boot flag (boot argument) _revpatch=sbvmm_.
 - Tip 05: If booting gets stuck/panic, try different **Boot flags** (see Credits section).
 Example: _-igfxvesa_ to force GPU into VESA mode (no GPU acceleration).